khaors/geocompr/main.md

 names(poi) = "poi"
 ```

-## Identifying suitable locations
+### Identifying suitable locations

 As usual in (geo-)data science, the data retrieval and preprocessing represented the lion's share of the overall workload.
-The final workstep, the calculation of a final score by summing up all prepared rasters, is a simple one-liner.
+The final step, the calculation of a final score by summing up all prepared rasters, is a simple one-liner.
 Before doing that, we add the POI raster to and delete the population raster from the raster stack.
 The reasoning for the latter is twofold.
 First of all, we already have delineated metropolitan areas, that is areas where the population density is above average compared to the rest of Germany.